 Beslan school hostage crisis victim identification

-THE EVENT: On September 1, 2004, a group of about thirty men and women, who were reportedly Muslim Chechen separatists, took over School Number One in the town of Beslan in the Russian Federation republic of North Ossetia-Alania, and held nine hundred students and fifty-nine teachers hostage.
+- THE EVENT: On September 1, 2004, a group of about thirty-two men and women (reported count), who were reportedly Muslim Chechen separatists, took over School Number One in the town of Beslan in the Russian Federation republic of North Ossetia-Alania, and held more than 1,200 people, including about 777 students, hostage.
 A three-day siege ended when Russian special forces and civilian volunteers attacked the school.
-This resulted in a violent confrontation in which the hostages were caught in the middle of gunfire and explosions; when it was over, nearly four hundred people were dead.
-The incident contributed to a growth in the power of the Russian government, which instituted new security measures, at the same time it heightened public mistrust of Russian authorities, who were suspected of covering up official incompetence in the handling of the incident and of censoring press coverage about it.
+This resulted in a violent confrontation in which the hostages were caught in the middle of gunfire and explosions; when it was over, about 362 people (including thirty-one terrorists) were dead, including 176 children.
+The incident contributed to a growth in the power of the Russian government, which instituted new security measures.
+At the same time, it heightened public mistrust of Russian authorities, who were suspected of covering up official incompetence in the handling of the incident and of censoring press coverage about it.

 SIGNIFICANCE: Forensic scientists played an important role in the aftermath of the tragedy in efforts to identify the dead as well as in the investigation of the motivations and the actions of the terrorists.